 Mrs. MIgardener here!
-We are excited to share with you a series of blogs to help you create the garden you have been dreaming of.
-I look forward to share our growing tips, share our stories and lessons from the garden.
+We are excited to share with you a series of blogs to help you design the garden of your dreams.
+I look forward to sharing our growing tips, stories, and lessons from the garden.
 Gardening is something that has always brought us together.

 Before we drop a seed and the fun starts, lets PLAN!

-Luke has always had a vision to create greatness in anything he wants to achieve.
+Luke has always had the vision to create greatness in anything he wants to achieve.
 When it is winter here, he is already talking about what we will be doing next year and how he will design and re-design.
 I always challenge him a bit, since he tends to go BIG!
 However, it has taught me something valuable about life, that without a plan or vision, it is hard to see things come to fruition.
 Applying that logic, I hope with these seeds of knowledge it will help guide you and your loved ones to see your ideal garden come true.
-Creating a garden can be more than for food, it can be a way of bonding, creating memories, trying out new things, and just giving us a sense of discovery…let the planning commence…
+Creating a garden can be more than for food, it can be a way of bonding, creating memories, trying out new things, and just giving us a sense of discovery. . . let the planning commence!

 Some questions to ask yourself!

-- What kind of things do you want to grow?
+- What varieties do you want to grow?

 - Is there a particular method of growing you want to try out?